How to spend a few days exploring Lodz, Poland’s third-largest city

 Is Lodz worth visiting?

-Yes, is most definitely the answer to this question.
+There are plenty of interesting things to do in Lodz, and the answer to this question is most definitely, yes.
 We are a tad biased in that we really enjoy Poland and haven’t been disappointed by any of the places we have visited on previous trips to the country but Lodz is quite unique when we compare it to other Polish destinations we have been to.
 Our first impression (during the walk into the centre from the bus station) were ‘hmm, this is a bit rough-looking compared to Krakow for example’ but you soon realise that the grittiness of the city blends perfectly with its historic grandeur and we certainly enjoyed the couple of days that we spent there.

 Have we inspired you to travel to Lodz?
 Pin this article to your travel boards…